maitzeth/express-api/README.md

 # Introduction

-This is simple Express API Rest featuring some of basic routes, middleware, and JWT.
+This is simple Express Rest API featuring some of basic routes, middleware, and JWT with some testing using Jest

-I just wanted to refresh my understanding of Backend Technologies after a long time away from it.

-So I decided to create this project as an exercise for myself

 # Installation
 ```shell